Ceelog/phpdoc-en/src/book/oci8.md

-Persistent connections are cached and re-used between requests, resulting in reduced overhead on each page load; a typical PHP application will have a single persistent connection open against an Oracle server per Apache child process (or PHP FastCGI/CGI process).
+Persistent connections are cached and re-used between requests, resulting in reduced overhead on each page load; a typical PHP application will have a single persistent connection open against an Oracle server per Apache child process (or PHP FPM process).
 See the
-<a href="/features/persistent-connections.html" class="link">Persistent Database Connections</a>
+<a href="/book/oci8.html#OCI8%20Connection%20Handling%20and%20Connection%20Pooling" class="link">OCI8 Connection Handling and Connection Pooling</a>
 section for more information.

 ### Parameters